javierbyte/img2css/README.md

 ## How this works?

 Well, it just puts the image in a canvas, calculates an array with the rgb values, and then... just creates a single pixel shadow for every value!

+## Why?
+Hum... to demonstrate the power of CSS!

+And this may have another interesting properties, like creating a loading screens with pixel art.